Kangaroos, wallaroos and wallabies released at Rocklily.

 Benny, red-necked wallaby.
 Mum ran into a watertank here, sight-impaired.
 Little joey Benny was rescued and got cataracts.
 He was operated on and sight fully returned to one eye with a scar to be removed to give full sight in other.
 But he ate a sharp object, possibly bone, and after July 2017 was eu by Dianna :-((

 Tink, red-necked wallaby, buddy for Benny.
-After 8 months died of a stroke.
+After 8 months died of a massive stroke very suddenly

 Jatz, Johnny, Johnny in a bucket, Julie, Jules, Jojo, eastern greys.
 The females are part of the house mob.
 Boys off to the men drinking mob.

-Jojo male and Dee, released.
-Jojo returned with a sliced open foot many months later, after a lot of work was re-released.
+Jojo male and Dee male, released.
+Jojo returned with a sliced open foot many months later, after a lot of work and 3 months back in care was re-released.

 2018 Resting release pen—too many eastern greys in local mob and inundated with wombats.
 More macropods in late 2018.